InnerSourceCommons/InnerSourceLearningPath/contributor/02-becoming-a-contributor-script.md

 component provides a benefit to your team in terms of collaboration with others to move faster and reduce waste.

+-> -> Show more than source code slide

 X: So - it's called InnerSource - that means, this is just about source-code, correct?